IRNAS/irnas-east-software/docs/pack.md

 We have an `app`, a `sample/blinky` and a `scripts/some_script/some_script.sh` file we would like to pack.
 We build for 2 versions of our custom board (`v1.0.0` and `v1.4.0`) and the `nrf52840DK`.

-After running twister, we get the following `twister-out` folder structure:
+After running Twister, we get the following `twister-out` folder structure:

 ```text
 > tree twister-out -L 4